kerguler/Population.jl/docs/tutorial.md

 ## Combining multiple processes

-Multiple processes can be added to a _Population_ to represent more complex dynamics.
+Multiple processes can be added to an _sPop2_ to represent more complex dynamics.
 For instance, we can represent survival with a daily constant rate and development with an Erlang-distributed accumulative process.
-The processes are executed in the order they are added to the _Population_.
+The processes are executed in the order they are added to the _sPop2_.

 <!---
-a = Population(PopDataDet())
+a = sPop2(PopDataDet())
 AddProcess(a, AgeConst(), AccErlang())
 AddPop(a,100.0)
 ret = [0 GetPop(a) 0.0 0.0]